 Columbus Fire & EMS

-Marie Harrell currently serves as the Deputy Chief of Health and Safety for Columbus Fire and Emergency Medical Services.
-Deputy Chief Harrell has served the department since 1992, rising through the ranks up to Captain.
-Deputy Chief Harrell was appointed the EMS Coordinator in 2005.
-In 2012, she was appointed Division Chief of Administrative Services.
-In December 2020, she was appointed to Deputy Chief of Health and Safety.
+Jules Hazen currently serves as the Deputy Chief of EMS for Columbus Fire and Emergency Medical Services.
+Deputy Chief Hazen has served with the department since 1992, rising through the ranks up to Captain.
+Deputy Chief Hazen was appointed the EMS Coordinator in 2018.
+In December 2020, he was appointed to Division Chief of EMS.

 Daniel Hord